-- Demonstrate sufficient financial resources with which you can support yourself (the amount is determined each year by the IND). - Provide proof of valid health insurance, such as the proof of extension of your Aon insurance or other student insurance, or proof of Dutch basic health insurance.
+- You must demonstrate that you have sufficient funds to cover your cost of living (the amount is set each year by the IND). - You must demonstrate that you've taken out valid health insurance, such as the proof of extension of your Aon insurance or other student insurance, or proof of Dutch basic health insurance.